buildstream-migration/bst-staging/doc/source/install.rst

 BuildStream on your host
 ========================
 Until BuildStream is available in your distro, there are a few hoops to jump through to get started.
+Follow the instructions below to install BuildStream's dependencies on your system and install BuildStream itself from source.

-If your system cannot provide the base system requirements for BuildStream, then we have some instructions below which can get you started using BuildStream within a Docker container.
+Alternately, we have instructions on running BuildStream from a :ref:`prebuilt Docker container <docker>`.

 System requirements